lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \bf\tag{8-21}
 $$

-The $3 \times 3$ matrix $J$ is called the Jacobian matrix, and it relates the parametric coordinate deriva tives to the global coordinate derivatives.
+The $3 \times 3$ matrix $J$ is called the Jacobian matrix, and it relates the parametric coordinate derivatives to the global coordinate derivatives.
 We can rewrite Equation 8-21 into more compact form

 $$
 \begin{equation*}